 King George V Reserve in St Martins/Beckenham is an excellent living example of a restored riparian ecosystem showcasing the plant species which would have been present on these stretches of the Ōpāwaho Heathcote River banks prior to human habitation.
-The area is planted in zones of terrace slopes of tōtara (Podocarpus totara) and matai (Prumnopitys taxifolia), woodlands of kānuka (Kunzea spp.), river levees of kōwhai (Saphora spp.) and houhere (Hoheria populnea), flood plain forest with kahikatea (Dacrycarpus dacrydioides) and pōkākā (Elaeocarpus hookerianus) swampland planted with pūrei (Carex secta), harakeke (Phormium tenax) and ti kōuka (Cordyline australis).
+The area is planted in zones of terrace slopes of tōtara (Podocarpus totara) and matai (Prumnopitys taxifolia), woodlands of kānuka (Kunzea spp.), river levees of kōwhai (Saphora spp.), houhi ongaonga (Hoheria sexstylosa), and houhi puruhi (Hoheria angustifolia), flood plain forest with kahikatea (Dacrycarpus dacrydioides) and pōkākā (Elaeocarpus hookerianus) swampland planted with pūrei (Carex secta), harakeke (Phormium tenax) and ti kōuka (Cordyline australis).

 Different species of fish including bullies, introduced trout, tūna (eels). pātiki (flounder) and inaka (whitebait) have all been observed in the Heathcote/Ōpāwaho.
 Kākahi (freshwater mussels) and kōura (freshwater crayfish) are living in Cashmere Stream, although it appears that there are very few young mussels.